xmppo/node-xmpp-bosh/README.md

 $ bosh-server --config=PATH_TO_CONFIG
 ```

+Note: The **=** sign is important here.
+Replacing the equal sign with a space will NOT work.

 * **path**: The path to listen on **(default: /http-bind/)**

 * **port**: The port to listen on **(default: 5280)**